Recognize the early signs and symptoms of pregnancy

 Nausea and breast tenderness are the most common signs of a one-week pregnancy.

-Where do I touch to find out if I'm pregnant?
+Where should I touch to find out if I'm pregnant?

 The cervix of a pregnant woman undergoes various changes that can be detected by a simple vaginal touch.
-At the beginning of gestation, it will be softer and larger.
-However, this examination must be performed by a health professional and cannot be repeated at home.
+At the start of gestation, it will appear softer and more voluminous.
+However, this examination must be carried out by a health professional and cannot be reproduced at home.

-How to know if you are pregnant without a pregnancy test?
+How can I tell if I'm pregnant without a pregnancy test?

-You can find on the internet multiple grandma's recipes to make your own home pregnancy test.
-However, only a urine or blood test will allow you to confirm that you are pregnant.
+You can find many grandmotherly recipes on the Internet for making your own home pregnancy test.
+However, only a urine or blood test will enable you to confirm that you are indeed pregnant.

 Leave a comment